Passwordless vs. MFA: What's the Difference?

 One of the biggest stumbling blocks for the roll-out of MFA is the fear of a poor user experience.
 As MFA can require the input of a wide variety of factors, some can be more onerous during sign-in than others.
 Passwords have always been, and remain, one of the most frustrating things about user authentication.
 Throwing an additional authentication action on top of this only increases this, and can lead to a significant impact on productivity.
 Moreover, users often forget or are forced to rotate passwords, leading users to share passwords or create documents to track all their passwords, creating security risks.

 MFA deployments vary in complexity depending both on your environment and the solution itself.
 This is less a passwordless vs. MFA issue and more about choosing a solution that offers flexibility and can scale with your company.
 Be careful of locking in your MFA process to a specific IdP or SSO vendor or you will end up with multiple authentication protocols to deploy and manage, multiple authenticator apps for your users, which could lead to resistance on all fronts.

 Increased security threats around authentication, such as phishing and push attacks, mean that enterprise cybersecurity needs more robust systems.
-Phishing-resistant multi-factor authentication is the answer, but this excludes the majority of MFA approaches.
+Phishing-resistant MFA is the answer, but this excludes the majority of MFA approaches.
 This makes it critical for decision-makers to understand the differences between passwordless vs. MFA that utilizes passwords and other phishable factors.